-The promotion of justice and peace can be readily promoted among students by professors who themselves try to exemplify these virtues.
+The promotion of justice and peace can be readily encouraged among students by professors who themselves try to exemplify these virtues.
 Youth are generous.
-They are not all as hedonistic and selfdestructive as sections of the media try to portray them.
+They are not all as hedonistic and self-destructive as sections of the media try to portray them.
 The highest rates of volunteer activities ever are now being registered by students on some Australian university campuses.
-In the Jubilee Year of 2000, about 2 million young people traveled to Rome to hear an 80-year old Pope urge them to lead lives of moral rectitude and self-sacrifice.
+In the Jubilee

+18 Ibidem, 81.
+19 Ibidem, 171.
+Year of 2000, about 2 million young people traveled to Rome to hear an 80-year-old Pope urge them to lead lives of moral rectitude and self-sacrifice.